 “Inequalities continue to abound to the ever-deepening detriment of Puerto Rico.
 Unlike the 50 states, the island has substandard Medicare and Medicaid reimbursement rates.
 Unlike the 50 states, it has no access to the normal protections of a bankruptcy court,” Torres wrote.
 “Instead of addressing each of these inequalities in isolation, as policymakers are prone to do, we should see them all as symptomatic of a deeper disease: the denial of statehood to Puerto Rico.”

 Congress has in fact denied statehood to Puerto Rico.
-Puerto Rico voted for statehood in 2012 and 2017, and the Puerto Rico legislature has formally requested statehood more than once.
+Puerto Rico voted for statehood in 2012 and 2017 and again in 2020, and the Puerto Rico legislature has formally requested statehood more than once.
 The fact that Congress has ignored these clear statements of the will of the people for almost a decade amounts to denial of statehood.
+This may be a temporary denial, but it has lasted for a long time.

 “Indeed, the ultimate solution to inequality is equality itself, which can only be conferred by statehood,” says Torres.
 “Everything else, like tinkering with reimbursement formulas, is piecemeal policymaking, which surely has its place.
 But in an age like ours, which demands bold thinking and action, a systemic problem like colonialism calls for a systemic solution like statehood.
 A comprehensive decolonization of Puerto Rico is long overdue.”